 St. Teresa's Church

-Situated between the popular shopping streets: Grafton Street and Clarendon Street, St. Teresa’s Church is a haven of peace amidst the hustle and bustle of Dublin’s city center.
+Situated between the popular shopping streets: Grafton Street and Clarendon Street, St. Teresa’s Church is a haven of peace amidst the hustle and bustle of Dublin’s city centre.

 St. Teresa’s Church was erected between 1793 and 1808 and is the first Catholic parish built after the Roman Catholic Relief Act was passed in 1791.